webLIPPLUME/website/pages/NewTopics.md

 ## Theme 1: The Foundations of Programming Languages

-Our work in this rather large area of research has focused on the study, design and application of _logics_ and _type systems_ for programming languages and on _concurrent games_.
+Our work in this area of research has focused on the study, design and application of _logics_ and _type systems_ for programming languages and on _concurrent games_.

 **Lambda calculus**